ivarrh/ivarrh.github.io/_projects/arow.md

     </div>
 </div>

-A live version of the study is available [here](https://pgxjol5vil.cognition.run/).
-You are welcome to take part and share the study link with your friends!
+A live version of the study is available [here](https://mscilab.com/studies/3/).
+You are welcome to take part and share the study with others!